 But at the same time, I'm thinking about just making my project strictly about several forms of suicide and not imagining or depicting an ethereal world after their death.
 I'm quite conflicted about my final visualization for this project, but hopefully by tomorrow I'll sort out my final decision after conceptualization my visuals for the project.

 Today we were presenting our ideas to tutors, and discussing which concept we should take further into what we created out of the three visualizations we had to come up with.
 At first I really struggled to find the right concept for me to explore, I thought that all of them were interesting to me to engage and know more about.
 But, at the same time some of them were really difficult to communicate visually, which is not a positive element for me as a creative direction student that's demanded to complete a complex project within the timeline of four weeks.

 Overall, I still didn't make a firm decision about which concept I will develop further into my unit 7 practice, but nevertheless, I believe that I will eventually make a decision by tomorrow.

 After the brief, we were asked to be divided into different groups, my group was the graphic communication group, and we were discussing and challenging social issues to bump up our creative thoughts such as suitability and social media.
 After the discussion we were asked to write ideas on notes and share them with each other, which really helped me get inspired and feel focused about the concept I'm still constructing.
 Today was a very creative and exciting session, and I look forward to developing more ideas as I start researching.
-I can't wait to start this project off and fully focus on my discipline and areas of interests for 6 weeks non-stop.
-This project just simply sounds ethereal.
-It's the experience that've been waiting to pursue when I decided to live abroad and follow my dreams and ambitions.
+I can't wait to start this project off and fully focus on my discipline and areas of interests for 5 weeks non-stop.
+This project is the ideal experience and freedom that've excepted and been waiting to pursue when I decided to live abroad and study.
 I plan to experiment with three potential concepts and chose/develop one by Monday.